 Carter G. Woodson was born in Virginia to parents who were former slaves.

-He didn’t have much opportunity for education as a child because his parents needed his help on their farm and couldn’t spare him to go to school.
+He had little opportunity for education as a child because his parents needed his help on their farm and couldn’t spare him to go to school.

 Despite this, Woodson was determined to educate himself.

-He was self-taught in most school subjects and, at the age of 20, in 1895, he enrolled at Douglas High School and received his diploma within two years.
+He was self-taught in most school subjects and, at 20, in 1895, he enrolled at Douglas High School and received his diploma within two years.

-He would go on to earn a Ph.D. from Harvard University and would later become the Dean of the College of Arts and Sciences at Howard University.
+He would earn a Ph.D. from Harvard University and later become the Dean of the College of Arts and Sciences at Howard University.

 Did you learn anything from these Carter G. Woodson quotes and sayings?